Covered on this page:

 - Where can I find further information?

-Modern foreign languages (MFL) teachers are in demand in schools.
+Languages teachers are in demand in schools.
 If you decide to teach languages you will benefit from excellent training and a competitive salary.
-You may also be eligible for a tax-free training bursary of up to £20,000 to teach secondary languages.
+You may also be eligible for a tax-free training bursary of up to £25,000 to teach secondary languages.
 You can develop a rewarding career with the opportunity to progress rapidly.

 The main languages taught in schools are French, German and Spanish.
 Others include Italian, Russian, Mandarin, Japanese, Urdu and Bengali.
-Trainee MFL teachers are highly valued and receive additional financial support during their training.
-If you want to teach MFL, there is a training route to suit you.
+Trainee languages teachers are highly valued and receive additional financial support during their training.
+If you want to teach languages, there is a training route to suit you.

 What qualifications will I need?